ubports/docs.ubports.com/porting/building-halium-boot.rst

 Building halium-boot
 =====================

-Halium-boot is the new boot image in the Halium project, replacing hybris-boot.
+Halium-boot is a new proposed boot image in the Halium project, replacing hybris-boot.
 We will be building and using it for Ubuntu Touch.

 Fix mounts
 ----------